black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 After a monster is defeated, the monster's stat box should no longer display.

 On the first line of the update function, use monsterStats.style.display to change the display value to none.

+# Step 137
+In the lose function, call the update function and pass in the sixth object of your locations array.
+Note that you haven't created this object just yet.